Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-materials/readme.md

 4. [Select all](https://youtu.be/p27vyrHvpkk) faces of the Cube except for the top face.
 5. [Select the material](https://youtu.be/2yOOzN0zJfQ) named `concrete` from the materials list in the object.
 6. Click the assign button.
-7. To make sure you have the `wood` material applied to the top face, [select the material](https://youtu.be/2yOOzN0zJfQ) named `wood` and[assign the material](https://youtu.be/2yOOzN0zJfQ) only to the topside face of the object.
+7. To make sure you have the `wood` material applied to the top face, [select the material](https://youtu.be/2yOOzN0zJfQ) named `wood` and [assign the material](https://youtu.be/2yOOzN0zJfQ) only to the topside face of the object.

 You should now have a Cube object with a wood texture on top, and a concrete texture on the rest of the sides:
 * ![](D.gif "Correct application of materials to faces.")